 - Performance Analytics- Read-Only Administrator - Assigns read-only access permission to the Citrix Cloud administrators of Performance Analytics.

 You can provide read-only or full access permissions to your administrators and allow them to manage the various features of Performance Analytics.
-This update allows you to create administrators and provide access based on a specific CAS offering.
+This update allows you to create administrators and provide access based on a specific Citrix Analytics offering.
 The users with the Read Only Administrator role that was available earlier is now renamed to Security & Performance - Read Only Administrator.

 Read Only Performance Analytics users can access and use the User Experience and Infrastructure Dashboards like the Full Administrators.
-However, Machine Actions in the Machine Statistics page are disabled for read-only users.
+However, Machine Actions on the Machine Statistics page are disabled for read-only users.
 Administrators with read-only access will not receive alert notifications from Citrix Analytics.

 Apr 14, 2022